ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 So who are these people?
 Who are data scientists, and can we study them to help us keep the science in data science?

 There is a myriad definitions of data science.
 This one is my definition.
-It highlights the interdisciplinarity of data science.
-The field changes depending on the data that you have.
+It's biased in that it highlights the interdisciplinarity of data science above all else that goes into it.
+It also reveals data science to be a heterogeneous collection of multiple fields, depending on the data that you have.
+Another point that flows from this view is that the disciplinary knowledge is essential.

-I'm not talking about analysts here, there's a big difference between the question "how many dolls did we sell this quarter?" and ""
+I think of the ubiquity of tools as analogous to have all the drills, lumber and nails that you need, and the development of the technical skills as analogous to knowing how to put them together to build a house.
+In this analogy, the disciplinary knowledge perhaps representes an architect and urban planner who can make sure that the thing you are building makes sense.

 +++